Ashmitabasnyat9/Final-year-project/README.md

 The CIFAR-10 dataset in the project,is downloaded and preprocessed in a Google Colab using a deep learning framework such as TensorFlow.
 This preprocessing step included data augmentation techniques and improve the model’s generalization performance.
-The preprocessed data is splited into training and validation sets and fed into the light-weight CNN model for training and evaluation.The model is trained at 100 epochs and track how our model is performing after each epoch of training.Finally, we see our model in action by visualizing some images from the test dataset and checked if our model predicts them correctly.
+The preprocessed data is splited into training and validation sets and fed into the light-weight CNN model for training and evaluation.The model is trained at 100 epochs and track how our model is performing after each epoch of training.Finally, we see our model in action by visualizing some images from the test dataset and checked if our model predicts them correctly.

 # 4.2 Testing